nealey/homepage/content/blog/2025/01-21-instruments/index.md

 I'm going to have to leave the reed at home, and make a new one for the high humidity environment.

-I'm not yet ready to start making reeds, so the flutes and electronic pipe are my travel kit.

 ## Electronic Pipe